-For the second year in a row, the Farmers Insurance Open -- the PGA Tour's annual stop at Torrey Pines Golf Courses near San Diego -- is ending on a Saturday.
+For the third year in a row, the 2024 Farmers Insurance Open -- the PGA Tour's annual stop at Torrey Pines Golf Courses near San Diego -- is ending on a Saturday.

 Golf tournaments typically end on Sundays, and so it's been a confusing adjustment for a lot of fans.
 However, there are a couple of good reasons why the event has shifted to a Wednesday through Saturday schedule instead of the traditional Thursday through Sunday docket.

 The most obvious reason for the Farmers Insurance Open to move its schedule is the reality of what else is happening this weekend.
 The NFL presents its two conference championship games on Sunday, with the AFC and NFC title games scheduled back-to-back.
-The first game, featuring the San Francisco 49ers at the Philadelphia Eagles, starts at 3 p.m.
-Eastern, while the AFC title contest is right after at 6:30 p.m.
+The first game starts at 3 p.m.
+Eastern, while the second is right after at 6:30 p.m.